Who They Are

 Several career paths are available to biomedical engineers.
 Those interested in work in industry will often pursue a Master's degree in addition to a B. S. in biomedical engineering or related engineering discipline, such as chemical or electrical engineering.
 Students interested in advanced research in industry or academic settings will pursue a doctorate degree.
 Students interested in clinical applications and treating patients may pursue combined degrees, such as the M.D./Ph.D.
 Specialties in the area include biomaterials, medical imaging, bioinstrumentation, biomechanics, clinical engineering, cellular, tissue and genetic engineering etc.

-The University of Minnesota offers both an undergraduate and graduate program in biomedical engineering, based out of the College of Science and Engineering.
+The U of M offers both an undergraduate and graduate program in biomedical engineering, based out of the College of Science and Engineering.

 Students interested in applying to a biomedical engineering graduate program should look into the prerequisites for their program of interest.
 At the University of Minnesota, those with an engineering degree do not have explicit prerequisite courses.
 Those with an outside degree need to have completed courses in calculus, linear algebra, physics, and more.